-We’ve been using Google Drive throughout, and find it really helpful to have a work-in-progress file that can be edited with ease.
-We’ve also been using Monday.com which is an incredible app, allowing you to plan projects and timelines with ease.
+We’ve been using Google Drive throughout, and it is helpful to have a work-in-progress file that can be easily edited.
+We’ve also been using Monday.com, an incredible app that allows you to plan projects and timelines easily.

-In terms of management skills, nothing has changed in my view since the crisis.
-I allow each member of the team to be intuitive and forge their own path in their career.
+Regarding management skills, nothing has changed in my view since the crisis.
+I allow each member of the team to be intuitive and forge their path in their career.
 I let them learn from their mistakes and learn more about what they want to learn.
-An example of this is our personal development plans (PDP), where we write down both personal goals and business goals, and it’s then up to that person to come up with a strategy on how to achieve these goals.
+An example of this is our development plans (PDP), where we write down both personal and business goals, and it’s then up to that person to devise a strategy for achieving these goals.

 Who are your competitors?
 And how do you plan to stay in the game?
 Your final thoughts

 We only really compete with ourselves.
-There are numerous agencies that are doing their own thing, and we’re trying to do ours.
+Numerous agencies are doing their own thing, and we’re trying to do ours.
 We compete to ensure we’re delivering on our promises and living by our values which are important to us.

-We know what we can offer to a client and what we can’t, and we make sure that if we can’t give 100% we won’t commit to working with them.
-It’s good to compare yourself to other agencies, and if you can’t see what your USP is compared to them then you have a problem.
+We know what we can offer to a client and what we can’t, and we make sure that if we can’t give 100%, we won’t commit to working with them.
+It’s good to compare yourself to other agencies; if you can’t see what your USP is compared to them, you have a problem.

 About Digital Glue

-We specialize in making the complex, understandable, and the mundane stand out.
-We connect technical and B2B businesses with their customers through copy and design which is audience focussed and with campaigns that deliver ROI.
+We specialize in making the complex, understandable, and mundane stand out.
+We connect technical and B2B businesses with their customers through copy and design, which is the audience focused, and campaigns that deliver ROI.

-Digital Glue’s clients across a range of industries including professional services, venture capital firms, technology, and charities.
-Digital Glue is guided by our values – so much so, we made them part of our office.
+Digital Glue’s clients across various industries, including professional services, venture capital firms, technology, and charities.
+Our values guide Digital Glue – so much so that, we, made them part of our office.